angelalonso/sysangel/README.md

 # Sysangel v.whatever

 Script to get my laptops up and running with as little manual effort as possible
+NOTE: previous failures can be found under OLD/

 ## Background